-Aug.
-2014—Statistics are grim for the victims of domestic violence in Serbia.
-In 2013, 76 people died in cases of domestic violence—45 of those were women and five were children.
-Since the beginning of 2014, 11 women have been killed and as many as 1,883 have contacted the helpline of the Counseling Against Family Violence, a civil society organization that provides support for victims.
+November 2016—Statistics are grim for the victims of domestic violence in Serbia.
+In 2015, 36 women died from domestic violence.
+Since the beginning of 2016, 16 women have been killed and 3,530 have contacted the helpline of the Counseling Against Family Violence, a civil society organization that provides support for victims.

-The Association of Public Prosecutors received grant funds from USAID in March 2012 to create a successful inter-agency model for handling cases of domestic and family violence that provides for close cooperation between the judiciary, the police and social and health care centers.
-Initiated in Zrenjanin in 2007 and circulated in the misdemeanor courts through USAID’s Partner Court activities, the model has led to cooperative agreements in 10 other towns.
+The Association of Public Prosecutors received grant funds from USAID in March 2012 to promote an interagency model for handling cases of domestic and family violence that provides for close cooperation between the judiciary, the police and social and health care centers.
+Initiated in Zrenjanin in 2007 and circulated in the misdemeanor courts with USAID support, the model led to grant agreements in 10 Serbian towns.

-Thanks to the grant, prosecutors in these towns were able to file requests for protective measures for victims prior to the determination of the final verdict, greatly safeguarding their well-being during the proceedings.
-In Leskovac, the prosecutor’s office, the police and social services agreed on a psychosocial therapy protocol that requires perpetrators of domestic/family violence to undergo six months of psychosocial therapy.
+Thanks to the grants, prosecutors in these towns can file requests for protective measures for victims prior to the determination of the final verdict, greatly safeguarding their well-being during the proceedings.
+In Leskovac, the prosecutor’s office, the police and social services agreed on a protocol that requires perpetrators of domestic/family violence to undergo six months of psychosocial therapy.

-The project also strives to improve the often poor financial situation of victims.
-Women residing in three safe houses will receive vocational training to help increase their employment potential and create economic independence from their abusers.
+Another priority for the project was to improve the often poor financial situation of victims.
+Women residing in three of Serbia’s safe houses received vocational training to increase their employment potential and economic independence from their abusers.

-Also encouraging is the fact that the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence was ratified by Serbia in November 2013 and entered into force on Aug.1, 2014.
-It aims to prevent violent acts against women and prosecute those who commit such acts.
-The Convention also establishes a monitoring mechanism, including the collection of statistical data, to ensure effective use of its provisions by all parties.
+Also encouraging is the fact that the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence (the Istanbul Convention) was ratified by Serbia in November 2013 and entered into force in August 2014.
+The Convention aims to prevent violent acts against women and prosecute those who commit such acts.
+It also establishes a monitoring mechanism, including the collection of statistical data, to ensure effective use of its provisions by all parties.